-This person has applied for housing assistance under a program of the U.S. Department of Housing and Urban Development (HUD).
-HUD requires the housing owner to verify all information that is used in determining this Person's eligibility or level of benefits.

-We ask your cooperation in providing the following information and returning it to the person listed at the top of the page.
-Your prompt return of this information will help to assure timely processing of the application for assistance.
-Enclosed is a self addressed envelope for this purpose.
+То: Upper Rooms Inc. 2334 Perrysville Avenue Pittsburgh, PA 15214 Subject: Verification of Information Supplied by an Applicant for Housing Assistance Nam ne: SSN : Add ress: Hou person has applied for housing assistance under a program of the U.S. Department of sing and Urban Development (HUD).
+HUD requires the housing owner to verify all rmation that is used in determining this Person's eligibility or level of benefits. liste proc ask your cooperation in providing the following information and returning it to the person d at the top of the page.
+Your prompt return of this information will help to assure timely essing of the application for assistance.
+Enclosed is a self addressed envelope for this cose.
 The applicant/tenant has consented to the release of information as shown below.

-To Whom It May Concern:

-(applicant) has requested an accessible apartment unit.
-The unit applied for (checked below) comes with the following features:

-- Doorways are 36 inches wide - Accessible route into and throughout dwelling unit - Light fixtures, outlets, and environmental controls in accessible location - Grab bars at bathroom walls, at toilet, and tub/shower stall - All doorknobs and fixtures are levers - Usable kitchen and bathrooms that will allow for a wheelchair user to maneuver about the space - Knee space for wheelchair user under all bathroom sinks - Kitchen countertops at the height of 34 inches at the sink - Accessible shower with grab bars - Stove with controls located on the front - Visual smoke detector fire alarms-visual units - Peep sights in hallway doors - Emergency pull cords in bathrooms and bedrooms - Kitchen cabinets adaptable for knee space for wheelchair user under kitchen sink and beside range
+To V Whom It May Concern: unit (applicant) has requested an accessible apartment unit.
+The applied for (checked below) comes with the following features: , Type A Doorways are 36 inches wide Accessible route into and throughout dwelling unit Light fixtures, outlets, and environmental controls in accessible location Grab bars at bathroom walls, at toilet, and tub/shower stall All doorknobs and fixtures are levers Usable kitchen and bathrooms that will allow for a wheelchair user to maneuver about the space Knee space for wheelchair user under all bathroom sinks Kitchen countertops at the height of 34 inches at the sink Accessible shower with grab bars Stove with controls located on the front Visual smoke detector fire alarms-visual units Peep sights in hallway doors Emergency pull cords in bathrooms and bedrooms Kitchen cabinets adaptable for knee space for wheelchair user under kitchen sink and beside range

-- An electrical outlet adjacent to the telephone outlet to permit use of a telecommunications device for the deaf (TTD) - A flashing light signal tied to front door buzzer. (available upon request) - Light receptacles capable of handling 150-watt bulbs - Tactile markings will be made available for range controls (available upon request) - Baseboards, doors, and door frames and window frames are painted to contrast with the wall and floor color.
+- An electrical outlet adjacent to the telephone outlet to permit use of a telecommunications device for the deaf (TTD) - A flashing light signal tied to front door buzzer. (available upon request) - Light receptacles capable of handling 150-watt bulbs

+- Tactile markings will be made available for range controls (available upon request) - Baseboards, doors, and door frames and window frames are painted to contrast with the wall and floor color.